Bachelor of Science

-If you are interested in a UA Computer Science major but are not yet declared in the Computer Science pre-major, please visit our Prospective Students page for more information.
+If you are interested in a UA Computer Science major, please visit our Prospective Students page for more information.

 Foundations / General Education requirements: